XML-Security/signxml/README.rst

 License
 -------
+Copyright 2014-2022, Andrey Kislyuk and SignXML contributors.
 Licensed under the terms of the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.
+Distribution of the LICENSE and NOTICE files with source copies of this package and derivative works is **REQUIRED** as specified by the Apache License.

 .. image:: https://github.com/XML-Security/signxml/workflows/Test%20suite/badge.svg
         :target: https://github.com/XML-Security/signxml/actions